Detailed informationen can be found in the navigation bar above under "Research"

 The particular strength of the Faculty is the manner by which it bundles its areas of expertise within interdisciplinary partnerships.
 In this context, the Faculty’s researchers interlink their understanding of business administration, business information systems, economics and informatics with the aim of identifying and analysing complex academic issues concerning global social and economic developments and to develop solutions.
 The role of informatics in this amalgamation of expertise is to serve as a key to the development of new technologies.
 One example in this respect is the research project headed by Professor Dr. Klaus Echtle (Chair for Reliability of Computer Systems).
 Together with employees in the industry, the researchers analyse developments in IT in the health-care system, such as the new electronic health-care card.

-These interdisciplinary, cutting-edge fields of research are also a sign of how the Faculty will develop in the coming years, influencing as they will the specialist areas of the professorships that have to be filled in the future.
+These interdisciplinary, cutting-edge fields of research are also a sign of how the Faculty will develop in the coming years and will influence the professorships that have to be filled in the future.

 Doctoral student training

-The Faculty of Business Administration and Economics has a long-term commitment to providing up and coming academic researchers with optimum educational facilities.
+The Faculty of Business Administration and Economics has a long-term commitment to provide future academic researchers with optimum educational facilities.
 Doctoral students within the Faculty chairs are systematically integrated into research projects and purposefully guided towards presenting their research results at national and international conferences.

 The „Ruhr Graduate School in Economics“ is funded by the University of Duisburg-Essen in partnership with the University of Dortmund, the University of Bochum and the Rheinisch-Westfälisches Institut für Wirtschaftsforschung (RWI).